About the bar chart and the U.S. Federal Budget.

 The Bar Chart Data Source is the Monthly Treasury Statement (MTS) published by the U. S. Treasury Department.
 WE DON'T MAKE THIS UP!
 IT COMES FROM THE U. S. GOVERNMENT!
 NO ADJUSTMENTS.
 The MTS published in October contains the actual spending total for the previous FY that just ended.

-Look at the bar chart to find items that are growing and items that are being reduced.
-The largest growth is at the Department of Agriculture; it handles Food Stamps (SNAP).
+NDAC Challenge: Look at the bar chart to find items that are growing and items that are being reduced.
+Example: One of the largest growth departments is at the Department of Agriculture; it handles Food Stamps (SNAP).
 You pay taxes, your money is paying for food stamps.

 - - - - - - -

-NDAC studies the Budget Proposals submitted to the U.S. Senate each year by the President of the United States and the House of Representatives.
+NDAC studies the Budget Proposals submitted to the U.S. Senate each year by the President of the United States and by the House of Representatives.
 The budget submissions include Budget Historical Tables published by OMB.
 Expenditures are shown in Table 4.1, scroll way right to find current years actuals and estimates.
 Our analysis is discussed on the home page of this web site.

 go to National Debt Awareness Center web site.